sirLisko/deliverance-scraper/README.md

-#Scraping Deliverance
+# Scraping Deliverance

+**UPDATE**: Unfortunately the service Deliverance is not available anymore.
+It is still possible to use this scraper with the version cached by [http://web.archive.org]([http://web.archive.org]).

 A Promises based scraper for [http://deliverance.co.uk](http://deliverance.co.uk).

 ### Methods
 #### deliverance.getMenu([menuName])